nrabehar/pipex/readme.md

 # PIPEX

-This project is the discovery in detail and by programming  a ___UNIX___ mecanism that you alredy know.
+This project is the discovery in detail and by programming  a ___UNIX___ mecanism that you already know.

 ### Pipex progam